Daryl Boston: New York Mets

 The Mets were using Keith Miller, who is an infielder by trade, in centerfield prior to acquiring Boston.
 Boston immediately took over as the Mets' center fielder.
 He got off to a slow start (0-for his first-9), but soon began to hit.
 He went 3-for-4 with his first Mets home run on May 7 to lead the Mets to a 7-1 victory over the Houston Astros.
-Despite not debuting with the Mets until May 3, his first season as a Met turned out to be the finest season of his career.
-In a career high 366 at bats, he had a career high 45 RBIs and eighteen stolen bases (19 on the season, including one with the White Sox) while batting .273.
+Despite not debuting with the Mets until May 3, his first season with the team turned out to be the best season of his career, where with a high of 366 at bats, he had a career high 45 RBIs and eighteen stolen bases (19 on the season, including one with the White Sox) while batting .273.
 Most importantly, he solidified centerfield with a .985 fielding percentage.

 During the off season, the Mets signed free agent Vince Coleman to play center with Boston taking on more of a fourth outfielder role.
 Injuries to Coleman caused him to miss more than half the season, however, and Boston logged 426 innings in center.

 During Spring training 1992, an incident from the previous Spring plagued the Mets clubhouse.
 Boston, Coleman and Dwight Gooden were accused of rape by Cindy Powell, who was also a known associate of a fourth teammate, David Cone.
-Charges were dropped when Florida State Attorney Bruce Colton cited a lack of corroborating evidence and the nearly year long delay in the Powell's complaint as reasons for the unlikelihood of conviction.
+Charges were dropped when Florida State Attorney Bruce Colton cited a lack of corroborating evidence and the nearly year long delay in Powell's complaint as reasons for the unlikelihood of conviction.

 The bulk of Boston's playing time for the 1992 Mets involved subbing for injuries or suspensions of Coleman.
 Boston batted .249 with eleven home runs, which was third best on the team.

 Colorado Rockies

-Boston signed a one year deal with the expansion Colorado Rockies as a free agent for their inaugural season in 1993.
+Boston signed a one-year deal with the expansion Colorado Rockies as a free agent for their inaugural season in 1993.
 He batted .261 with fourteen home runs and forty RBIs backing up all three outfield positions.

 He signed with the New York Yankees for the 1994 season.
 He had a very limited role, batting just .182 in 52 of the 113 games the Yankees played in 1994.
-They were 6.5 games up in the American League East when the player strike ended the season, and ended Boston's chance of making the post season for the first time in his career.
+They were 6.5 games up in the American League East when the player strike ended the season, and ended Boston's chance of making the postseason for the first time in his career.

 Career statistics

 Boston signed a minor league deal with the Florida Marlins for the 1995 season.
 In eighteen games with the Charlotte Knights, he batted .188 with one home run and two RBIs.
-He finished the season with the Independent Northern League Thunder Bay Whiskey Jacks, and spent the 1996 season as a player/manager with the Prairie League Regina Cyclones before retiring.
+He finished the season with the Independent Northern League Thunder Bay Whiskey Jacks, then spent the 1996 season as a player/manager with the Prairie League Regina Cyclones before retiring.

 In 2001, Boston was named minor league roving outfield instructor for the White Sox.
-In 2013, White Sox manager Robin Ventura named Boston the team's first base coach.
+In 2013, then White Sox manager Robin Ventura named Boston the team's first base coach, a position he retained through the 2023 season.